-The Parkinson’s Foundation supports three research centers with $2.36 million.
-Our support allows groups of scientists to collaborate, advancing our understanding of Parkinson’s disease (PD).
+The Parkinson’s Foundation supports three research centers, and our support allows groups of scientists to collaborate, advancing our understanding of Parkinson’s disease (PD).

 Columbia University Medical Center